mattermost/docs/source/deployment/sso-saml-adfs.md

 ##### 2. Received error message: `An account with that username already exists.
 Please contact your Administrator.`

 This usually means an existing account has another authentication method enabled.
-If so, the user should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.
+If the user wants to use the existing account for SAML authentication, they should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.

+If the user wants to use another ADFS account for SAML instead, they will first need to log out from the existing session, then re-enter credentials for the other account.
+To log out from the existing session, either:

+     - go to the ADFS provider and log out from the account
+     - delete the existing session cookie by [invoking a passive sign out](https://social.technet.microsoft.com/wiki/contents/articles/1439.ad-fs-how-to-invoke-a-ws-federation-sign-out.aspx) via `https://{DNS_name_of_RP_STS}/adfs/ls/?wa=wsignout1.0` where [RP_STS is the relying party security token service](https://msdn.microsoft.com/en-us/library/ee748489.aspx).

 This error message can also be received if the `Username Attribute` of their SAML credentials doesn't match the username of their Mattermost account.
 If so, the user can update the attribute at their identity provider (for instance, back to the old value if it had been previously updated).